BasileTrujillo/terraform-elastic-beanstalk-php/README.md

 * Create an Elastic Beanstalk Application and environment.
 * Setup the EB environment with PHP, an Elastic Loadbalancer and forward port from HTTP / HTTPS to the specified instance port.
-* It is also able to create a Route53 Alias to link your domain to the EB domain name
+* (Optionnal) Create a Route53 Alias to link your domain to the EB domain name
+* (Optionnal) Create a Cloudfront distribution on top of your Elastic Beanstalk environment

 ## Usage